Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/3_getting_summery_and_keywords_of_pharagraphs.md

 }
 ```

-Also we have added Jaseci `ability` here. to know more about jaseci abilities go to [here](../canoniCAI/codelab/lang_dogs/../../../../CanoniCAI/codelabs/lang_docs/abilities.md) and for examples about abilities [here](../canoniCAI/codelabs/../../../CanoniCAI/codelabs/lang_docs/abilities_by_example.md).
+Also we have added Jaseci `ability` here. to know more about jaseci abilities go to [here](../../docs/development/abstractions/abilities)..

 ### 3. Creating the summarizer walker.